-Configure the host machine for network payload capture
+Configure the Mac mini host for network payload capture

-Learn how to configure your local Cloud or Standalone Kobiton host machine so you and your team can use network payload capture during a manual session or automation session.
+Learn how to configure your local Cloud or Standalone Kobiton Mac mini host so you and your team can use network payload capture during a manual session or automation session.

 Before you start